learn-co-curriculum/model-class-methods-reading/README.md

   ...
 ```

 Reload `/posts` and try it out.
-If they choose an author, they can
-filter by author, or they can filter by date, or they can have it all.
+Our readers can filter by author, or
+they can filter by date, or they can have it all.
 We've pleased everyone!

 **Just Between Us:** We haven't pleased everyone because someone will
 inevitably want to now filter on the combination of an author and a